ngorm/ngorm/CONTRIBUTING.md

 - Feature request with pull request is welcome
 - Or it won't be implemented until I (other developers) find it is helpful for my (their) daily work
+- For easy context, the title of the feature request should have a prefix [feature]

 ## Pull Request